efmr/Mordisca/README.md

 # Mordisca
-MongooseReDISCAche - Mordisca! (take small bites out of) is a caching layer using Redis for Mongoose
+Mongoose-ReDIS CAching layer, Mordisca! (take small bites out of) is a Redis caching layer for fast interactive applications using mongoDB